Can You Forgive Her? (song): Music video

-In marketing for the single, the Pet Shop Boys adopted a costume involving orange overalls and extremely tall pointy hats ("dunce caps").
-Its music video was directed by British director of music videos and advertising Howard Greenhalgh and depicted the duo wearing the costumes while wandering in a surreal (partly) computer-generated environment.
+The music video, directed by Howard Greenhalgh, depicted the duo wearing their costumes while wandering in a surreal, partly computer-generated environment, with blue egg shapes and emus.
 Live action shots were filmed in a number of either well known or futuristic locations around London.
+They are shown at the top of The Monument in the City of London.
 They cross London Bridge in the rush hour crowd and also walk over the footbridge at Poplar station on the Docklands Light Railway.
-They are shown at the top of The Monument in the City of London.
 The park scenes were filmed in Battersea Park and one shot shows them standing in one of the remaining sculptures from the 1951 Festival of Britain fun fair.

 The music video received heavy rotation on MTV Europe.